Relationship Between Number of Layers and Model Performance

 2. When There Are Too Many Layers: Overfitting

-Having too many layers can cause the neural network to fit excessively to the training data, reducing generalization performance.
+Too many layers may cause the network to overfit the training data, reducing its ability to generalize to new inputs.

 In this scenario, the model may perform well on training data but poorly on new data.